 Key Stage 3 Music

 In Years 7 – 9, students continue to develop their musical skills and knowledge through appraising, performing and composing.
-Students explore new instruments such as the keyboard, guitar and a wide range of percussion instruments.
+Students explore instruments such as the keyboard and ukulele.
 Vocal work from Key Stage 1 and 2 is further developed as students’ voices mature.
 There is also a focus on using music technology in composition.
 Students’ knowledge of the musical elements and music notation are continually developed through the learning of practical instrumental skills.
 Students are exposed to a wide range of music including the western classical tradition, popular music and world music.

 Key Stage 3 Drama

 All students study drama in Key Stage 3.
 There is a large focus on developing students’ confidence through practical workshop lessons.
 Students will develop their ability to work with others as part of a team to prepare for performances.
-Students will explore various acting styles and genres including a focus on method acting, classical acting, physical theatre and musical theatre.
+Students will explore various acting styles and genres including a focus on devising, improvisation, physical theatre and musical theatre.
 Students also develop their creative thinking, their organisational skills and focus on the importance of evaluation.
 Students will challenge societal ideas, focus on real-life experiences and explore current affairs in their drama lessons.

 Key Stage 4 Performing Arts